suruoxi/HumanAIGC-arxiv-daily/README.md

 > If you have any other keywords, please feel free to let us know :)

 > We now offer support for article analysis through large language models.
 You can view this feature by clicking the `Paper Analysis` link below.
-Currently, we are experimenting with `Claude.ai` and plan to also integrate `GPT-4-turbo` for a comparative analysis of articles.
+Currently, we are experimenting with `Claude.ai` or `Moonshot AI`.
 This is to help everyone **quickly skim** through the latest research papers.

 <details>
-  <summary>Recent Trends (by Claude.ai)</summary>
+  <summary>Recent Trends (by AI)</summary>
   <ol>
     <li> Based on analyzing the collection of academic papers on talking face generation, here is a summary of five prominent recent trends and developments: